Karl Fenech: Curriculum Vitae (extended)

 Technical Architect @ Ascent Software

 I am currently a technical architect with Ascent Software (Luqa, Malta).
-I joined the company as a junior technical architect in August 2020 (1 year 7 months ago), getting promoted to technical architect in September 2021.
+I joined the company as a junior technical architect in August 2020 (3 years ago), getting promoted to technical architect in September 2021.
 Ascent Software is a premier provider of digital transformation projects to global corporate clients, including Bosch, G4S, Hive, and BT.
 I work with multiple teams, typically at early stages or critical junctures of their projects – for example, to devise the architecture of a new system; to revise the architecture of an existing system being modernized for cloud deployment; or to delve into performance issues and come up with optimizations.
 I design the system architectures utilizing microservices and Azure PaaS services for better maintainability, deployability, and scalability.
 I help the teams establish and maintain code quality standards and best practices, promoting full deployment automation using Azure DevOps pipelines and ARM or Terraform templates; microservice decoupling through asynchronous event-driven messaging; and scalability through serverless functions and stateless web apps.
 I spend 30–70% of my time on hands-on development, such as bootstrapping solutions to complex problems or laying the architectural groundwork for a project.
 I liaise directly with the clients to understand and discuss their technical requirements, including in the pre-sales stage to help come up with the project proposals.

 Senior Software Developer @ Betway & Derivco